Ready to learn how to make a website? Without learning how to code?

 → Click here to head over to Bluehost and hit the “Get Started” button

 The first thing is you need to select one of the web hosting packages you prefer.
-I recommend you select the basic package because it’s enough when you’re just getting started.
+I recommend you select the basic package because it’s more than enough when you’re just getting started.

 Moreover, it comes with a 30-day money-back guarantee so there’s no risk in purchasing web hosting when you’re creating a website with Bluehost.